This post contains affiliate links. Please read my disclosures.

 So I got stage fright.
 The cornflake ice cream has been waiting patiently in the freezer to be organised into the choc ices for ten days now, fending off after-dinner advances from all members of the household, and generally making me feel like a half job.

 Yesterday I bit the bullet and did it.
 And thank goodness it worked.
 No tears were shed, no ruined ingredients were thrown in the bin in a childish tantrum and more importantly, I could eat my delicious choc ice that I had invented in the garden after a sweaty day in the kitchen.
 Pure pleasure.
 That is what I love about recipe writing, testing and endless research, it’s so satisfying when you get it right.
-Thanks to the internet I discovered the best way for covering my choc ices in chocolate – filling a good sized jar with the just tempered chocolate and dipping the ice cream sticks in directly from the freezer.
+Thanks to the internet I discovered the best way for covering my choc ices in chocolate – filling a good sized jar with the melted chocolate and dipping the ice cream sticks in directly from the freezer.
 As soon as the chocolate touches the ice cream it forms a barrier against melting and the cold ice cream cools the chocolate immediately, also preventing it from melting the ice cream.
 Sprinkle those bad boys with the crunchy honey peanuts immediately and then lay to rest on baking parchment and place back into the freezer before they can even think about collapsing.
-This recipe takes time, the only way to finish the choc ices on the assembly line is by taking the cornflake ice cream sticks out of the freezer in batches.
-You will have to work quickly to ensure the chocolate doesn’t fall out of temper and your ice cream doesn’t fall off their sticks.
+This recipe is a little more fussy than most but it is so worth it.

 However, the most important element of this whole recipe is how damn delicious these choc ices are.
 Cornflake ice cream is a constant presence in our freezer and it is paired deliciously, as I had hoped, with the thick wrapping of milk chocolate and the salty honeyed crunch of peanuts.
 They are tasty, tasty, very very tasty.
 They’re very tasty.